tenbergen/CPRTool/README.md

 **Step 4:** Go to the `scripts` folder in the root directory and run the `run-frontend-proxy.sh` shell script.
 If running on an Apple Silicon Mac, run the `run-frontend-proxy-m1.sh` script instead.
 If you haven't already, also run the `mongo-init.sh` shell script afterwards.

 **Step 5:** You can now run microservices independently.
 Simply go to the root of each backend microservice where the `pom.xml` file is located and run `mvn liberty:dev` to start the microservice.
-To run the frontend service, go to the folder located at `CSC480-22S/frontend` and run `mvn process-resources liberty:dev` to start the frontend service.
-You will be able to reach the front end at `http://localhost:3000`.
+To run the frontend service, go to the folder located at `CSC480-22S/frontend/src/main/frontend` and run `PORT=<whatever port you want> npm run start` to start the frontend service.
+Ensure the port you pick does not conflict with any other applications.
+You will be able to reach the front end at `http://localhost:<The port you specified>`.

-The backend microservices should be running on http://localhost:xxxxx - the port depends on which microservice you are running as following:
+The backend microservices should be running on http://localhost:xxxxx - the port depends on which microservice you are running:

 | Microservice                     | Port    |
 |----------------------------------|---------|
 | `login`                          | `13126` |